Need Help? Give us a call.

 1 (800) 386-3372

 Without even realizing it, you likely come into contact with Google advertising dozens—if not hundreds—of times per day.
-The top listings on the search-engine results page when you enter a query, the video ads you see on YouTube, display advertising across virtually every page of the internet—even many of your favorite games on your mobile device—include advertising from Google’s network.
+The top listings on the search engine results page when you enter a query, the video ads you see on YouTube, display advertising across virtually every page of the internet—even many of your favorite games on your mobile device—include advertising from Google’s network.

-The combination of a massive reach and custom-tailored access to the perfect audience makes advertising on Google a no-brainer for any business owner who wants to invest in their marketing and see their sales to grow.
+The combination of a massive reach and custom-tailored access to the perfect audience makes advertising on Google a no-brainer for any business owner who wants to invest in their small business marketing and see their sales to grow.

 Using Google My Business, you can update your business’s location, hours of operation, contact information, website and social media links, and even add a logo and photos.
 Setting up your account takes only a few minutes—just go to the Google My Business homepage and click “Start Here” to follow the steps.

 Best of all, if you’re wondering how to advertise on Google for free, this is going to be your only option.
 As we’ll discuss in greater detail later, utilizing the Google Ads program will require some kind of investment.

 Not sure if you’ve already set up Google My Business?
 Take a moment to run a quick Google search for your business name.
 You’ll know you’re already set with a Google My Business listing if a box comes up on the right-hand side of the search results page with your business’s name, location, and contact information (see our example below).
 Even if this step is already complete, it’s a good idea to check that the information is up to date and see if you have any customer reviews.